 Whether it’s a new image editing software you found on the Internet or somebody has shared it via flash drive, running executable files has always been risky.
-Testing these kind of untrusted software in a clean system requires virtual machine (VM) software, an example of such software is VirtualBox.

 VM is great for testing a new software application but it is hard to use too.
 Other pitfalls of using virtual machine are like, you need a valid Windows 10 license to run on the virtualized OS.
-Secondly, running a virtual machine at decent performance requires reasonably powerful hardware and lots of storage space.

 Fortunately, Microsoft’s Windows 10 (v.1903) solves all of these problems at once by a new feature called “Windows Sandbox”.